Enforcer007/d2l/Exercises/Section-01.md

 ## Optimization Algorithms:
 These help to provide feedback to the Algorithms from Loss Functions by correcting Parameters to achieve global optima.

+There are various types of Machine Learning:
+-   Supervised Learning
+-   Unsupervised Learning
+-   Reinforcement Learning